mvdom/mvdom/README.md

 ## Compatibility

-- Written and tested on all modern browsers (Chrome, Safari, Mobile Safari, Firefox, Edge)
+- Syntactically `es5` written (works on IE11 without transpiling)
-- Requires Promise, Array.forEach (for IE11, can be polyfill with https://polyfill.io or core.js)
+- Tested on all modern browsers (Chrome, Safari, Mobile Safari, Firefox, Edge)
-- Using javascript syntax compatible with IE9+ (no transpilling needed)
+- IE11 - Requires Promise, Array.forEach (for IE11, can be polyfill with https://polyfill.io or core.js)

 ## Installation